-Today, almost all the world's major food crises - 10 out of 13 - are driven by conflict.
-Of the more than 800 million people facing hunger, 60 percent live in conflict-affected countries.
-Removing China and India, this proportion jumps to 90 percent.
+Today, almost all the world's major food crises - 8 out of 10 - are driven by conflict and insecurity.
+Of the 690 million people facing hunger, 60 percent live in conflict-affected countries.
 The youngest among us pay the heaviest price: almost 80 percent of all stunted children are to be found in war-torn nations.